 People falling under this category are still in the accumulation stage for their retirement.
-This means they are investing regularly to create a retirement corpus in next 12 years.
-Important thing to note here is that no need to panic because of the current market volatility.
-You may see your retirement corpus falling in value but do not redeem your investments in share market.
-As we have seen in past, after every virus outbreak, the markets have regained within a year.
+This means they are investing regularly to create a retirement corpus in the next 12 years.
+The important thing to note here is that no need to panic because of the current market volatility.
+You may see your retirement corpus falling in value but do not redeem your investments in the share market.
+As we have seen in the past, after every virus outbreak, the markets have regained within a year.
 So this is the time to show patience.
 And remember you have been investing for a long term goal so redeeming looking at short term volatility is not advisable.
 If we talk about debt investment options, interest rates have fallen.
 Let’s have a quick look at it.

 As you see lower interest rates, do not invest too much into these instruments as this will not help you to grow your wealth.

 Another important point to note is that individuals should get rid of all loans before retirement so that it does not eat into the corpus.
 We understand that it might have become difficult for many to continue paying the EMIs amid COVID 19 because of pay cut or job loss or business losses.
 But it is strongly recommended that you give this the first priority to continue your EMIs.
-Try reducing unwanted expenses at this crucial time to keep float with your EMI payments.
+Try reducing unwanted expenses at this crucial time to keep afloat with your EMI payments.

 Is your retirement more than 12 years away from now?

-You have enough time in hand and in fact you should be looking at current market as an opportunity to invest more to create your retirement corpus.
-Always remember, early you start, better it is.
+You have enough time in hand and in fact, you should be looking at the current market as an opportunity to invest more to create your retirement corpus.
+Always remember, early you start, the better it is.
 As you need to invest small amounts which doesn’t hurt your pocket much owing to your other commitments.
 All in all, retirement planning is a long process.
 When you are young, your risk-taking capacity is high, which allows you to earn a higher rate of return.
 This is the time when you can start building a corpus for life after retirement.
 So for people in this stage, it is suggested that you invest more looking at the very sharp correction in the market.

 I would also like to say whatever stage you are at, it is imperative to keep a contingency fund in place.
 Every retirement plan is incomplete without making provisions for contingencies.
-So make sure you have at-least an amount equal to 8-10 months of your expenses as an Emergency fund.
+So make sure you have at least an amount equal to 8-10 months of your expenses as an emergency fund.
 You can park this money in Liquid Mutual Funds.

 I hope that all your queries related to your retirement planning is answered here.
 I would further suggest you to get in touch with a financial advisor to get your retirement plan back on track in this current pandemic situation.